gnembon/scarpet/programs/creative building tools/README.md

 Lets you cover a set of blocks with a set of other blocks for ease of spawnproofing a decorative build.
 To use it, put the block to cover in your offhand and the block to cover it with in your main hand.
 To do a bunch of diferent blocks at a time, create pairs by palcing a shulker box in the main hand and another one in the off hand.
 Pairs will be created from matching slots in the boxes.
 For more info, see [this](https://github.com/Firigion/scarpets#cover).

+### curves.sc
+### By Firigion

+A tool to help you create helixes, spirals, waves, curvy circles stars _and much more_ (Idk what else, I'm probably forgetting something).
+It comes with built in help command and interactive settings.
+If you need help or details on how stuff works, see [here](https://github.com/Firigion/scarpets#curves).

 ### soft_replace.sc
 ### By Firigion